 140 / 42 = 3.33 (3 strips and 13.86″)

 With these calculations I will need 4 strips of fabric.
-It is always better to round up because of the angles edges used to sew your strips together.
-Each angled edge will take away 2 1/2 to 3 1/2 inches of fabric, depending on the strip size.
-So if you wanted to get exact you could take the strip needed and multiply it by 2 because you have 2 angled edges on each strip.
+It is always better to round up because of the angled edges used to sew your strips together.
+Each angled edge will take away 2 1/2″ to 3 1/2″ of fabric, depending on the strip size.
+So if you want to get exact you could take the strip needed and multiply it by 2 because you have 2 angled edges on each strip.
 Multiply that number by 2.5 (the size of the angle).
 Then we need to account for a little overlap.

 4 * 2 = 8

 20 + 5 = 26

 25 + 13.86 = 38.86 making 4 strips just right